Pablo3141592654/Othello_with_RL/README.md

-# Othello_with_RL
+# Othello\_with\_RL

 A modern, interactive Othello/Reversi game built with [Streamlit](https://streamlit.io/) for the web, featuring multiple play modes and a roadmap for advanced AI opponents—including a reinforcement learning (RL) agent.

-It is also online accessible under https://othellowithrl-uv9hqcazqfofjwnsfbnrzx.streamlit.app/
+It is also online accessible under [https://othellowithrl-uv9hqcazqfofjwnsfbnrzx.streamlit.app/](https://othellowithrl-uv9hqcazqfofjwnsfbnrzx.streamlit.app/)

 ---

 ## 🎮 Features

-- **Play Othello in your browser**: No installation required for users—just run and play!
+- **Play Othello in your browser or on mobile**: Fully responsive and touch-compatible.
 - **Game Modes**:
-  - Player vs Player (local)
-  - Player vs AI (basic AI, more coming soon)
-  - AI vs Player
+  - Choose any combination of AI or Player for each side (via selectboxes)
-  - AI vs AI
-  - Online Multiplayer (planned)
+  - Fully working Online Multiplayer with real-time sync (via Firebase)
-- **Interactive UI**: Clickable board, real-time updates, and a sidebar chat assistant.
+- **Interactive UI**: Clickable board, real-time updates, and fully mobile-compatible via JS+Firebase integration.
 - **Score Tracking**: Live piece counts and turn indicators.
 - **Restart & State Management**: Easily restart games and manage session state.
-- **(Planned) Save/Load Online Games**: Firebase integration for online multiplayer.
+- **Flexible AI Support**: Mix-and-match any agent types—including custom edge strategies, Minimax, and RL placeholder.
+- **Sidebar Controls**: Adjust AI difficulty, edge/border values, and AI thinking time.

 ---